sahilrajput03/sahilrajput03/vim.md

 Config files from [Jon Gjengset](https://github.com/jonhoo/configs).

+## You can reuse your old commands in vim

+In command mode, press ctrl+p/n or simply use up/down arrow to brose the command history.

+In fact, if you want to browse entire commands of history you can simply use `q:` command to entire history in a new buffer.
+Yo! vim simply rocks!

 ## Open a long link which is wrapped or out of buffer in your shell window

 Use `gx` in nvim.
 [Source](https://www.reddit.com/r/neovim/comments/ro6oye/comment/hpwjkod/?utm_source=share&utm_medium=web2x&context=3)